History of South America: The Amazon

 For a long time, scholars believed that Amazon forests were occupied by small numbers of hunter-gatherer tribes.
 Archeologist Betty J. Meggers was a prominent proponent of this idea, as described in her book Amazonia: Man and Culture in a Counterfeit Paradise.
 However, recent archeological findings have suggested that the region was densely populated.
-From the 1970s, numerous geoglyphs have been discovered on deforested land dating between 0–1250 CE.
+From the 1970s, numerous geoglyphs have been discovered on deforested land dating between 0–1250 AD.
 Additional finds have led to conclusions that there were highly developed and populous cultures in the forests, organized as Pre-Columbian civilizations.
 The BBC's Unnatural Histories claimed that the Amazon rainforest, rather than being a pristine wilderness, has been shaped by man for at least 11,000 years through practices such as forest gardening.
 The discovery of the Upano Valley sites in present-day eastern Ecuador predate all known complex Amazonian societies.

 The first European to travel the length of the Amazon River was Francisco de Orellana in 1542.
 The BBC documentary Unnatural Histories presents evidence that Francisco de Orellana, rather than exaggerating his claims as previously thought, was correct in his observations that an advanced civilization was flourishing along the Amazon in the 1540s.
 It is believed that the civilization was later devastated by the spread of infectious diseases from Europe, such as smallpox, to which the natives had no immunity.
 Some 5 million people may have lived in the Amazon region in 1500, divided between dense coastal settlements, such as that at Marajó, and inland dwellers.
 By 1900 the population had fallen to 1 million, and by the early 1980s, it was less than 200,000.

 Researchers have found that the fertile terra preta (black earth) is distributed over large areas in the Amazon forest.
 It is now widely accepted that these soils are a product of indigenous soil management.
 The development of this soil enabled agriculture and silviculture to be conducted in the previously hostile environment.
 Large portions of the Amazon rainforest are therefore probably the result of centuries of human management, rather than naturally occurring as has previously been supposed.
 In the region of the Xinguanos tribe, remains of some of these large, mid-forest Amazon settlements were found in 2003 by Michael Heckenberger and colleagues of the University of Florida.
 Among those remains were evidence of constructed roads, bridges and large plazas.